Excellent Behaviour - The Kelvedon Way

 There are four houses at Kelvedon St Mary’s that were historically named after famous British dukes and explorers: Drake, Scott, Marlborough and Wellington.
 Each member of staff and pupil belongs to a team.
 Each house has its own coloured PE kit.

 Be ready.
-Be respectful.
+Be responsible.
 Be safe.